-Everyone knows that you can change the background color of cells by going into the formatting of the cell and then go into the Fill section and then select the intended color to fill the cell.
+Did you know that you can change the background color of cells by going into the formatting of the cell?
+Then, you can choose the Fill section and select the intended color to fill the cell.

 In the above example, the color of cell E3 has been changed from No Fill to Blue color, and notice that the value in cell E3 is 6 and if you change the value in this cell from 6 to any other value the cell color will not change and it will always remain blue.

 This means that cell color is independent of cell value, so no matter what value is entered in E3, the cell color will always be blue.
 You can refer to this as static formatting of the cell E3.

 Cell color formatting based on the cell’s value